Huegoxaga/notes/finance/related-concepts.md

 - Declining-Balance Depreciation (DBD)
   - The declining balance method (DBD) of depreciation models the loss in value of an asset in a period as a constant proportion of the asset’s current value
   - Book Value at the end of period n using DBD equals $$P(1-d)^n$$, where `P` is the initial book value, `d` is the constant depreciation percentage, `n` is the number of periods
+- The depreciation expense for tax purpose can be referred as the Capital Cost Allowance (CCA)
+  - The maximum capital cost allowance a company can take in one year is what would be sufficient to reduce taxable income to zero
+  - Generally, only 50% of a given rate is allowed in the first year of depreciation
+  - Recaptured CCA occurs when an asset is sold for more than the book value, where the market value is higher than the book value estimated by using CCA
+    - The difference is taxable income
+    - When the market price is higher than original price, that portion is captial gain
+  - Loss on disposal occurs when the market value is less than the book value
+    - The loss can be a tax benifit

 ## Cash Flow